actions-on-google/dialogflow-ssml-java/README.md

-# Actions on Google: SSML examples using Java
+# Actions on Google: SSML Sample

-A sample app for the Google Assistant that show examples of the available SSML elements
+A sample app for the Google Assistant that show examples of the available SSML elements using Java.

 ### Setup Instructions